 Have you ever played the game of ‘Musical Chair’?

 The Greater fool ideology in the stock market is also very dangerous.
 Many times, it starts fuelling and causing the stock market bubble.
 Unfortunately, later this always ends up with a speculative bubble burst and eventually leading to rapid depreciation in the price due to the sell-off.

-DOT-COM Bubble burst was an example of how the greater fool theory ends.
+Example of how the greater fool theory ends: DOT-COM Bubble Burst

 The greater fool theory can help to explain how speculative bubbles are formed in different assets.

-However, the end of the DOT COM Bubble was not so happy.
+However, the end of the DOTCOM Bubble was not so happy.
 So many companies went bankrupt and shareholders lost money.
-Many of the investors who planned to sell their over-priced stocks later turned out themselves to be ‘the greater fool’.
+Many of the investors who planned to sell their hot IT stocks later at high prices, themselves turned out to be ‘The Greater Fool’.

 Now that you have understood this concept, it’s more important to avoid being the greater fool than just to know the theory.

-Many people invest in some stocks just because it’s stock price is going higher and increasing too fast.
+Many people invest in hot stocks just because its stock price is going higher and increasing too fast.
 Although they know that the price of that stock cannot be stable at that inflated price, still they are willing to enter the stock with the expectation to exit soon enough making some profits.

 If you want to avoid being a greater fool, avoid purchasing a stock just because its price is increasing.
 Control your greed to make money by irrationally buying over-priced stocks just with an intuition that you can sell it off later at even a higher price.

 That’s all for this post.
 I hope this post is useful to you.
 Stay away from being a greater fool.
 Further, please comment below what you think about ‘The greater fool theory’ and how relevant this theory is with the present stock market scenario.
 Have a great day and happy investing.